-- ‘Sourcing’ (identify and track) diverse and competitive seniors, juniors, and/or professionals as potential TFA corps applicants by conducting research and using resources on campus and/or professional networks.
+- Identifying and tracking diverse and competitive seniors, juniors, and/or professionals as potential TFA corps applicants by conducting research and using resources on campus and/or professional networks.

-- Developing and executing tailored individual communication based on audience (professors, campus faculty, college students, professional candidate, warm leads, cold leads) to plan full days of events and individual meetings for Recruitment Managers and campus visitors such as corps members or alumni.
+- Developing and executing tailored individual communication based on audience (professors, campus faculty, college students, professional candidate, warm leads, cold leads) to plan full days of events and individual meetings for RMs and campus visitors.

-- Supporting and collaborating with Recruitment Managers to devise and execute strategies to engage potential applicants and drive interest in applying to Teach For America through a variety of channels including planning events, partnering with student organizations, engaging career service offices, and creating marketing campaigns to reach large audiences
+- Supporting and collaborating with RMs to devise and execute strategies to engage potential applicants and drive interest in applying to Teach For America through a variety of channels including planning events, partnering with student organizations, engaging career service offices, and creating marketing campaigns to reach large audiences

-- Setting a bold vision and direction for an ambitious campaign to inspire, enlist, mobilize extraordinary, diverse future leaders - people who have massive leadership potential and are on a trajectory to be leaders and influencers in our society - to become Teach For America corps members and join the movement for educational equity
+- Setting a bold vision and direction for an ambitious campaign to inspire, enlist, mobilize extraordinary, diverse future leaders—people who have massive leadership potential and are on a trajectory to be leaders and influencers in our society—to join the movement for educational equity.

 - Working across teams to plan, execute, and improve strategy, using data-based tools to identify gaps, patterns, and opportunities within campaigns and develop solutions to achieve outcomes.

 - Submit your resume

 - Respond to short-answer questions

 - Provide two or more professional references